 - Boil with vegetable or chicken broth instead of water for extra flavor and fluffiness.

 4. Burritos and Wraps.
 Start with a whole-grain tortilla and fill!
 The recipe depends on my cravings and food in the pantry, but a few go-to combinations are:

 - Nut butter, bananas and flax seed

 - Turkey, locally grown avocado and hummus

-- Leftovers.
-After barbequing, I’ll throw the leftover meat and grilled veggies into serving sized containers so I can grab and go in the morning.
+5. Leftovers.
+After barbecuing, I’ll throw the leftover meat and grilled veggies into serving sized containers so I can grab and go in the morning.
 Sometimes I add spinach and leftover become a salad.
 Voila!